What Is Basal Cell Carcinoma?

 Radiation therapy.
 This treatment uses X-rays to destroy your cancer cells.
 It's done over several weeks.

 Mohs surgery.
-This is a technique that's named after the doctor who came up with it.
+This is a technique that's named after the doctor who invented it.
 Your surgeon removes your tumor layer by layer.
 He takes out some tissue, then looks at it under a microscope to see if it has cancer cells, before moving on to the next layer.

 Your doctor may recommend this surgery if your tumor is: